chsjr1996/symfony-video-app/README.md

 - [ ] Verify all twig template files and apply [Coding Standards](https://twig.symfony.com/doc/3.x/coding_standards.html)
 - [ ] Be careful with twig template files names (more accurate)
 - [ ] Verify all tests, add more if needed, try to improve the coverage.
+- [ ] Make sure that all Services can be used by Controllers/Console
+- [ ] Explore more about PHP8 Attributes on Symfony, like "Security", "isGranted" and others (expression language)
 - [ ] ...